-Professors Chase (Chair), Eley, Teel; Associate Professors Brandon, Parrott, Pundt; Assistant Professors Cole, Eadie, Slazas; Instructor Miller; Adjunct Faculty Erlanson, Leach, McAvoy, Wade; Emeritus Professor Weeks.
+Professors Chase, Teel, Weeks; Associate Professors Eley, Parrott, Pundt (Chair); Assistant Professors Brandon, Eadie; Instructor Miller; Adjunct Faculty Erlanson, Leach, McAvoy, Wade; Emeritus Professors Brown, McKinley.

-The mission of the Marine Transportation Department is to teach, mentor, train, assess, and nurture the natural curiosity of our students in their quest to become successful professionals in the maritime industry; to provide them with the desire and the skill to improve their knowledge in their chosen field; to help them to be leaders in their field, through academic study, technical knowledge, strong ethics, and hands on hard work so that they leave every vessel, job, company or institution a better place for those who follow; to foster an appreciation of family and community and encourage involvement in each.
+The Mission of the Transportation department is to teach, mentor, train, assess, and nurture the natural curiosity of our students in their quest to become successful professionals in the maritime industry.
+To provide them with the desire and the skill to improve their knowledge in their chosen field.
+To help them to be leaders in their field, through academic study, technical knowledge, strong ethics, and hands on hard work so that they leave every vessel, job, company or institution a better place for those who follow.
+To foster an appreciation of family and community and encourage involvement in each.

-The Marine Transportation Department offers two majors at the Bachelor's degree level and three majors at the Associate's degree level:
+The Marine Transportation Department offers two majors at the bachelor level and three majors at the associate level.

-- 1. Marine Transportation Operation, BS\\.
-Normally a four year course of study leading to a Bachelor's degree and a Merchant Marine License as Third Mate, Unlimited Tonnage.
-Participation in the Regiment is a requirement of this degree. - 2.
-Small Vessel Operation, BS\\.
-Normally a four year course of study leading to a Bachelor's degree and a Merchant Marine License as Mate, 500 Ton.
+- 1. Marine Transportation Operation, BS.
+Normally a four year course of study leading to a Bachelor Degree and a Merchant Marine License as Third Mate, Unlimited Tonnage.
+Participation in the regiment is a requirement of this degree. - 2.
+Small Vessel Operation, BS.
+Normally a four year course of study leading to a Bachelor Degree and a Merchant Marine License as Mate, 500 Ton.
 Regimental participation is not required. - 3.
-Small Vessel Operation, AS\\.
-Normally a two year course of study leading to an Associate's degree and a Merchant Marine License as Mate, 200 Ton, Near Coastal.
+Small Vessel Operation, AS.
+Normally a two year course of study leading to an Associate Degree and a Merchant Marine License as Mate, 200 Ton, Near Coastal.
 Regimental participation is not required. - 4.
 Small Craft Design, AS.
 A two year collaborative program offered between Maine Maritime Academy and The Landing School of Boatbuilding and Design.
-Students in the Small Craft Design program must apply and be accepted to both Maine Maritime Academy and The Landing School\.
+Students in the Small Craft Design program must apply and be accepted to both Maine Maritime Academy and The Landing School.
 Students are required to complete one full year in residence at Maine Maritime Academy and a full-immersion 10 month course at The Landing School.
 The Landing School is located in Kennebunkport, Maine. - 5.
 Small Vessel Systems, AS.
 A two year collaborative program offered between Maine Maritime Academy and The Landing School of Boatbuilding and Design.
-Students in the Small Craft Systems program must apply and be accepted to both Maine Maritime Academy and The Landing School\.
+Students in the Small Craft Systems program must apply and be accepted to both Maine Maritime Academy and The Landing School.
 Students are required to complete one full year in residence at Maine Maritime Academy and a full-immersion 10 month course at The Landing School.
-The Landing School is located in Kennebunkport, Maine. - \The Landing School of Boatbuilding and Design is accredited by the Accrediting Commission of Career Schools &
+The Landing School is located in Kennebunkport, Maine.

-Colleges of Technology (ACCSCT).
-The Associate's degree is granted by Maine Maritime Academy.
+The Landing School of Boatbuilding and Design is accredited by the Accrediting Commission of Career Schools & Colleges of Technology (ACCSCT).
+The Associate Degree is granted by Maine Maritime Academy.

-\\Various other certifications as required by national and international regulations are covered in these degrees as well.
+Various other certifications as required by national and international regulations are covered in these degrees as well.
 These majors meet the applicable International Standards for Training, Certification and Watchkeeping (STCW).